-In Mur and the Blueberry the same cub struggles to understand how BIG can walk through the forest without paying any attention to the wonderful things around him.
+In Mur and the Blueberry the bear cub named MUR struggles to understand how BIG can walk through the forest without paying any attention to all the wonderful things around him.
 Thankfully, at the end of a long walk, BIG turns around and notices the most important thing of all.

 Kaisa Happonen (b.
 1982) produces inventive, high-quality content for children across many platforms including television, digital media and books.
 Kaisa’s lively spirit shines through in everything she does.
 Anne Vasko (b.
 1969) is an award-winning author and illustrator whose work reflects her creativity, compassion and open-mindedness.
 Anne loves Nordic nature and she draws on her native Finland for inspiration.

 “Mur and the Blueberry is a book about journeys and destinations.
 The Mur books are about the adventures of Mur, a sweet bear cub who sees the world a little bit differently to all the other bears.
 But, just like his friend BIG and all the other bears, Mur eats blueberries from the forest.
 BIG is mad about blueberries: he sees them in his dreams and he’s on a hunt for the most perfect blueberry of them all.
 Mur has to follow BIG, because “Mur is small and BIG is big.